-- The members have not required the company to obtain an audit of its financial statements for the year in question in accordance with section 476; - The directors acknowledge their responsibilities for complying with the requirements of the Act with respect to accounting records and the preparation of financial statements.
+The members have not required the company to obtain an audit of its financial statements for the year in question in accordance with section 476.

-These financial statements have been prepared in accordance with the provisions applicable to companies subject to the small companies' regime.
+These financial statements have been prepared and delivered in accordance with the provisions applicable to companies subject to the small companies' regime.

-The financial statements were approved by the board of directors and authorised for issue on 17 May 2017 and are signed on its behalf by:
+The financial statements were approved by the board of directors and authorised for issue on 4 August 2017 and are signed on its behalf by: